Loading ...

 Please note that the first bundle does not run in the summer term and if the second and third bundles are offered, they will run in May/June.
 We do not have Faculty Development Program bundles running in July/August.

-Review initial work of the project deliverable, a Curriculum Integration Action Plan (CIAP).
+Review initial work of the project deliverable, a Needs Analysis and Roadmap.

-• Jun.
-17-21 (Week 7 of the Curriculum Integration project in summer 2024): Chairs to discuss latest CIAP draft with Faculty Champions
+• Dec.
+2-6: Chairs to discuss latest draft of the deliverable with Faculty Champions

-This is the celebration and sharing event for the cohort 3 faculty champions.
-Chairs are welcome to join us.
-Registration will open in MyPD once the location has been confirmed.
+This is the celebration and sharing event for this cohort of faculty champions.

-• Jun.
-27: Faculty Champions submit their final CIAP.
+• Dec.
+6: Faculty Champions submit their deliverables

-Meet with your Faculty Champions to review and sign-off on the CIAP.
+Meet with your Faculty Champions to review and sign-off on the Needs Analysis and Roadmap.
 Discuss next steps for implementation.

 The Professional Development Plan for Non Full-time Faculty Members